FailAcademy/learning/wdp-vancouver/_slides/week-09/01-security-deployment-hosting.md

 **What it does:** Strips the content of any tags or attributes that don't match the list of rules passed in.

 **[wp_kses() in the Codex.](http://codex.wordpress.org/Function_Reference/wp_kses)**

+*We can see an example of this in action in the `comments.php` template of the RED Start Theme.*

 ---
 class: center, middle